 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 How To Have A Sapphire Point Wedding or Sapphire Point Elopement:

 In short, to have a wedding at Sapphire Point you need to reserve your spot with Recreation.gov website or call White River National Forest (877-444-6777) to get your permit.
 But here are a few important things you should know before getting your permit.

 Who doesn’t love the Summit County area? ( i.e. Breckenridge, Keystone, Dillon, Silverthorne, Frisco, Cooper areas.)
 It’s a very good thing to know that in the Dillon Ranger District (basically summit county) this is the one of two only place wedding ceremonies are allowed to take place on public/federal lands.
-As awesome as it would be to get married anywhere in Summit County you only can if the land is privately owned.
+This makes a great place for a Frisco Colorado wedding venue.
+As awesome as it would be to have a Lake Dillon Elopement or Lake Dillon wedding ceremony or get married anywhere in Summit County you only can if the land is privately owned.
 Meaning you still can get married at most of the ski resorts, a private event space or residence if the owner approves of it, but it may come with a larger fee.
 The second location is Windy Point Campground.

-Sapphire Point wedding reservations require you to reserve your ceremony at the most 6 months in advance.
+Sapphire Point elopement permit or your sapphire point wedding permit reservations require you to reserve your ceremony at the most 6 months in advance.
 For all of you planning your wedding further out, I highly recommend a backup plan just in case your date/time slot aren’t available come 6 months before your wedding date.
 Need more ideas check out our blog post on places to get married around Colorado

 You can reserve Sapphire Point at this website: https://www.recreation.gov/camping/campgrounds/234489